 "Our attorney contacted us and told us what they proposed.
-We had a meeting last month and decided not to accept what they were offering," Gordon said.
-However, Willie Houseal, director of for another civil rights However, Willie Houseal, director of for another civil rights group, the Winnersville Coalition, said even the present proposal would be an improvement to black citizens.
+We had a meeting last month and decided not to accept what they

 We all want to diminish the at large system, but I understand we live in a deep-south area and tradition is not wiped out overall," Houseal said.
-"We all want the at large system diminished, but at the same time we now have something we can
+"We all want the at large system diminished, but at the same time we now have something we can work with.